JuanCarlosFL/jillionet/README.md

 Session 2 Orderbook view and
 Session 3 Open trades and history
 Session 4 maket view
->Session 5 and button of order type (Market or limit)
+Session 5 and button of order type (Market or limit)
 -----------------------------------------------------------------------------------------
-Session 6 tradingview price chart icon of pair and jillion Session 7 Slider in the ordes volume, buy and sell button Session 8 Deposit and withdraw table
+>Session 6 tradingview price chart icon of pair and jillion Session 7 Slider in the ordes volume, buy and sell button Session 8 Deposit and withdraw table
 Session 9
 Session 10

 Backend B-BOOK> Market connect

-250USD/250USD

 Session 1
 Session 2